 Where Do They Live (Habitat)

-The black harrier is a migratory bird, and will unusually follow a west to east migration pattern.
-They start in the south western South Africa breeding areas, and then begin to migrate towards the Eastern Cape, Kwa-Zulu Natal, Lesotho, and Mpumalanga.
+The black harrier is a migratory bird, and will unusually follow west to east migration patterns.
+They start in the southwestern South Africa breeding areas and then begin to migrate towards the Eastern Cape, Kwa-Zulu Natal, Lesotho, and Mpumalanga.

 It is also worth noting that the area they inhabit at various points in the year may also be influenced by the availability of food.